harbortype/glyphs-scripts/README.md

 ### Metrics and Kerning

+- **Adjust Kerning Pairs for Selected Glyph:** Adjust all kerning pairs of the selected glyph for the current master or all masters.
+Requires vanilla.
 - **Copy Kerning Groups from Unsuffixed Glyphs:** Copies the kerning groups from the default (unsuffixed) glyphs to the selected ones.
 The selected glyphs need to have a dot suffix, otherwise they will be skipped.
 - **New Tab with Kerning Exceptions:** Opens a new Edit tab containing all kerning exceptions for the current master.
 - **New Tab with Kerning Pairs for Selected Glyph:** Opens a new tab with kerning pairs for the selected glyph (minus diacritics).